 interested in charities of various kinds, Milson was a director of the Sydney Sailors' Home and of the Benevolent

 Asylum.
 In 1881 he founded the Oberlin Friendly Aid Society 'to give friendly aid to cultured persons now

 indigent'.
 Like his father he was an enthusiastic yachtsman from the 1830s onwards and in 1862 was first

 vice-commodore of the Royal Sydney Yacht Squadron and commodore in 1863.

 The terminus of the finest ferry service in the world is written on the front of the card.

-Company was established which operated the very first commercial ferry service across Sydney Harbour.
+North Shore Ferry Company was established which operated the very first commercial ferry service across Sydney

-integrated into Sydney Ferries Limited, which became the world's largest ferry operator by fleet
+services were integrated into Sydney Ferries Limited, which became the world's largest ferry operator by fleet

 size.
 After the Sydney Harbour Bridge opened in March 1932, ferry patronage dropped almost overnight,

 decreasing from 30 to 13 million passengers per year.